mqtt-tools/mqttwarn/docs/notifier-catalog.md

 The `gss` service interacts directly with a Google Docs Spreadsheet.
 Each message can be written to a row in a selected worksheet.

-Each target has two parameters:
+Each target has two parameters.

 1. The spreadsheet key.
-This is directly obtainable from the URL of the open sheet.
+You can obtain this from the URL of the opened sheet.
 2. The worksheet id.
-By default, the first sheets id is 'od6'
+By default, the first sheets id is 'od6'.

 ```ini
 [config:gss]